jcchurch/APSUWebCamp/Slides/Day02-HTML-and-CSS.md

         background: green;
     }

-Save your file and reload your page.
+Save all of your files and reload your page.
 If you don't like the color, try a different color name.
 CSS understands several common color names and even some interesting ones like **coral**, **olive**, and **tomato**!
 Is tomato a color?
 In CSS, tomato is a color!

 ## Practice Time